tcpipuk/tomfos.tr/docs/postgres/backups/index.md

+---
+title: Introduction to PostgreSQL Backups
+description: Backing up isn't just good sense, it's essential.
+Discover why and how to safeguard your PostgreSQL data, especially for crucial applications like Matrix Synapse.
+---

 # Setting Up a Replica for Backups for PostgreSQL in Docker

-## Introduction

 Backing up a write-heavy database like Synapse can be a challenge: in my case, a dump of the database would take >15 minutes and cause all sorts of performance and locking issues in the